babylonhealth/android-playbook/recruitment/architecture_questions.md

 architecture, design patterns and common libraries used within Android development.
 Some examples below:

+#### Warmup

+These warmup questions are meant to be quick and simple.
+The purpose is to let the candidate explain something they are familiar with to remove a bit of pressure.

+- How big is the Android team you are part of?
+How do you find working with that many people on the same code base?
+- If their team is a small team: Why would you like to work in a big team?

 #### Kotlin:
 - What features do you like the most in Kotlin?
 - What is a data class?